NOLA FOOD Bingo Cards - Print Free or Customize

 - Start by downloading the NOLA FOOD PDF by clicking on the "Print" button above.

-- The caller begins the game by randomly pulling an item from the call list and calling out it to everyone.
+- The caller starts the play by randomly picking an item from the call list and saying it to all players.

-- The first player to finish a horizontal, vertical, or a diagonal line of marked items announces "Bingo!" and wins the play.
+- The first player to finish a horizontal, vertical, or a diagonal line of crossed items announces "Bingo!" and wins the game.

-- The caller confirms that the items marked form a proper line as per the Bingo card and call list.
+- The caller validates that the items crossed off form a proper line according to the Bingo card and call list.

 This NOLA FOOD Bingo Cards Game contains following Words or Phrases: Gumbo – a hearty stew with roux, okra, and meats or seafood, Jambalaya – rice dish with sausage, chicken, and/or seafood, Crawfish Étouffée – smothered crawfish in a rich roux-based sauce, Red Beans and Rice – slow-cooked beans with smoked sausage or ham, Shrimp Creole – spicy tomato-based shrimp dish served over rice, Po' Boy – traditional sandwich on French bread with fried shrimp, oysters, or roast beef, Muffuletta – sandwich with Italian meats, cheese, and olive salad, Fried Catfish – cornmeal-battered catfish, often with fries and coleslaw, Stuffed Bell Peppers – typically filled with rice, meat, and seasonings, Andouille Sausage – smoky, spiced sausage often used in gumbo and jambalaya, Turducken – turkey stuffed with duck, which is stuffed with chicken, Turtle Soup – rich, dark soup made with turtle meat or a mock version, ?
 Seafood Specialties, Boiled Crawfish – seasoned and boiled with potatoes, corn, and sausage, Oysters Rockefeller – baked oysters with herbs, butter, and breadcrumbs, Blackened Redfish – redfish seared with Cajun spices, Seafood Platter – fried shrimp, oysters, catfish, and crab cakes, ?
 Desserts, Beignets – square doughnuts covered in powdered sugar, King Cake – colorful braided cake with a hidden plastic baby, served during Mardi Gras, Pralines – sweet, creamy candy made with pecans and sugar, Bananas Foster – bananas flamed in rum sauce, served over ice cream, Bread Pudding – often topped with whiskey or caramel sauce, Pecan Pie – sweet pie made with pecans, sugar, and syrup, Sweet Potato Pie – spiced pie made from mashed sweet potatoes, Snowball (Snoball) – shaved ice with flavored syrup, often with condensed milk, Oysters Bienville – Baked oysters topped with a rich shrimp, mushroom, and cheese sauce., Dirty Rice – Spiced rice dish cooked with ground meat, liver, and seasonings., Chicken Clemenceau – Sautéed chicken with mushrooms, peas, potatoes, and garlic., Calas – Fried rice fritters (similar to beignets) traditionally eaten for breakfast..